Cal 416 885 3911

 Most importantly, the sales team appreciated the ability to see the entire plan on one page.
 Many salespeople had the same 15 brands to manage with their customers.
 Unlike the brand team, they don’t want to work with binders or big PowerPoint decks.

-Unquestionably, everyone who works on the brand should receive the one-page brand plan.
-As a rule, they should keep the plan nearby to guide day-to-day decisions.
+Everyone who works on the brand should unquestionably receive the one-page brand plan and keep it nearby to guide day-to-day decisions.
 For example, below is the one-page brand plan template we use.

 How to work the one-page Brand Plan template